uc-cdis/data-portal/README.md

 Default is an empty list.

 ### Style Guide
 When styling components, we adhere to a few rules.
-We style using class selectors (`.class-name` instead of `#class-name`), and separate class names with hypens instead of camel case (`.class-name` instead of `.className`).
+We style using class selectors (`.class-name` instead of `#class-name`), and separate class names with hyphens instead of camel case (`.class-name` instead of `.className`).
 The CSS file should be named {component}.css, and be in the same folder as the component.
 It is then imported into the component's .jsx file.

 We are moving toward using the [BEM methodology](http://getbem.com/introduction/) in terms of CSS organizational conventions.
-This means we are dividing chunks of code within a component into blocks, are avoiding nesting components, and are using the naming convention of `{block}__{elements}--{modifer}`. `{element}` and `{modifier}` are optional depending on the situation - see the [BEM guidelines](http://getbem.com/introduction/) for more examples.
+This means we are dividing chunks of code within a component into blocks, are avoiding nesting components, and are using the naming convention of `{block}__{elements}--{modifier}`. `{element}` and `{modifier}` are optional depending on the situation - see the [BEM guidelines](http://getbem.com/introduction/) for more examples.

 For our example, say we have a simple component called `Component`:
 ```